-In this work, we propose \OurMethod{}, a new transformer architecture structurally adapted for generating AND-Inverter graphs.
-Our transformer takes logic nodes represented as truth tables as input, and each forward pass predicts the next AND node to create in order to realize a target truth table.
-Moreover, we utilize an AlphaZero policy variant to effectively navigate the large state space and discover more compact designs.
-Our contributions are summarized as follows: \begin{compactitem} \item We formally define the challenging problem of generating And-Inverter Graphs (AIGs) from target truth tables, characterized by a doubly exponential state space and a quadratically expanding action space. \item We introduce \OurMethod{}, a novel transformer-based architecture that incorporates structural awareness of AIGs and the underlying Boolean logic, enabling effective exploration of the vast search space. \item We propose a two-step training approach, combining supervised learning and reinforcement learning, to efficiently learn generalizable patterns and prune the search space, improving solution quality and scalability. \item Through extensive experiments, we demonstrate the effectiveness of \OurMethod{} by producing circuits that are $\percentdiff{\QABC}{\QOurMethod}\%$ smaller compared to the state-of-the-art logic synthesis tool \texttt{ABC}~\citep{mishchenko2007abc}, and showcase the potential of machine learning methods to revitalize the field of logic synthesis with a fresh perspective. \end{compactitem}
+We summarize our contributions as follows. \textbf{i)} We formally define the challenging problem of generating AIGs from target truth tables, characterized by a doubly exponential state space and a quadratically expanding action space. \textbf{ii)} We introduce \OurMethod{}, a novel AIG-aware transformer-based architecture, enabling effective exploration of this vast search space. \textbf{iii)} We propose a two-step training approach, combining supervised learning and reinforcement learning, to efficiently learn generalizable patterns and prune the search space, improving solution quality and scalability.
+Finally, \textbf{iv)} we empirically demonstrate the effectiveness of \OurMethod{} by producing circuits $\percentdiff{\QABC}{\QOurMethod}\%$ smaller compared to the state-of-the-art logic synthesis, tool \texttt{ABC}~\citep{mishchenko2007abc}, and showcase the potential of ML methods to revitalize the field of logic synthesis with a fresh perspective.

-We organize the rest of the paper as follows.
-Section~\ref{sec:background} introduces the necessary concepts and related works, providing a grounding for the formal problem formulation that we present in section~\ref{sec:problem}.
+We organize the rest of the paper by introducing the necessary concepts and related works in section~\ref{sec:background}, which provides a grounding for the formal problem formulation that we present in section~\ref{sec:problem}.
 We then detail our proposed approach, notably our model architecture~\ref{sec:method} and our tailored training procedure in section~\ref{sec:training}.
 We finally present in section~\ref{sec:exp_evaluation} an empirical evaluation of our method's performance.